braukStauter/Sweatbox-Scenario-Generator--SSG-/README.md

 Special thanks to:
 - The FAST project for the idea, starting point, and questions answered.
-- Kornel C. for flight plan data.
+- While now no longer used, I do offer thanks to Kornel C. for the flight plan data used in the initial iterations of this program